-On September 30, 2021, the Company had a working capital deficiency of \$809,006 (\$3,995,786 as at December 31, 2020).
-It had \$2,800,477 in cash and cash equivalents (\$11,613 in cash as at December 31, 2020).
+On December 31, 2021, the Company had a working capital deficiency of \$990,373 (\$3,995,786 as at December 31, 2020).
+It had \$1,825,789 in cash (\$11,613 in cash as at December 31, 2020).
 The decrease in the working capital deficit is attributable to the conversion of debentures into equity and the issuance of new convertible debentures.

-The Company forecasts operating expenditures of approximately \$1,800,000 for 2021.
-Due to the funds raised through the convertible debenture issuances in September and October 2021, the Company currently has sufficient working capital to finance its corporate and administrative activities for the rest of 2021 and most of 2022.
+The Company forecasts operating expenditures of approximately \$2,500,000 for 2022.
+Due to the funds raised through the convertible debenture issuances in September and October 2021, the Company currently has sufficient working capital to finance its corporate and administrative activities for roughly two-thirds of 2022.
 The Company expects to raise additional funds through further equity or debt financings or the sale of non-core assets throughout 2022 to cover longer term costs and exploration activities.